vacu9708/vacu9708/small projects for studying/Operating system/Memory sharing/README.md

 # 📷[Video](https://youtu.be/OYb4Le92EiI)

-# Explanation of the code of the first process, the other 2 processes have the same algorithm.
+# Explanation of the code of the first process.
+The other 2 processes have the same algorithm.

 ![image](https://user-images.githubusercontent.com/67142421/170632396-c4fab8a5-fa7a-47e7-bd23-3cbf05004398.png)<br>
 Setting the location of the shared memory.
 The address will be put into HANDLE shared_memory.